-There were no regulatory risk management plan audits conducted in the reporting period.
-The progress of the Opportunities for Improvements (OFI) identified from the 2018 and 2020 audits are listed in Table 23 and Table 24.
+A regulatory risk management plan audit was conducted on 4-5 April 2023 and WPW was fully compliant with obligations under the SDWA, SDWR and audit guidelines.
+The audit certificate is provided in Appendix 1.
+The progress of the Opportunities for Improvements (OFI) identified from the 2020 and 2023 audit are listed in Table 23 and Table 24.